Superrehtard/old_diaspora_wiki/FAQ-for-Pod-Maintainers.md

 ### Upgrading

 ***Is there anything I should do before upgrading my installation?***
 We have a service (Travis) that builds all our code for each ruby version/database combination that we support.
-Before you update your Diaspora installation, you should check here to see if your combination is green: http://travis-ci.org/diaspora/diaspora  If it's not green, wait to do the update.
-(Note: Travis is having issues with their SSL cert, so you may get a warning, but it is safe to proceed.)
+Before you update your Diaspora installation, you should check here to see if your combination is green on the master branch: http://travis-ci.org/diaspora/diaspora  If it's not green, wait to do the update.
+(Note: Travis is having issues with their SSL cert, so you may get a warning, but it is safe to proceed.).
+Also read the `Changelog.md` file in the projects root.

 ***How do I roll back my installation if an update breaks it?***
 Just do:  `git checkout [ref]`  Where [ref] is the identifier of the commit to go back to.
 It's a long guid-like string of letters and numbers.
 You can find the ref by doing a git log, eyeballing the commit dates, and figuring out where you were before you pulled.
 Of course it's best if you keep track of that ref before you update. :)